rossbrandon/rossbrandon.dev/src/content/posts/building-new-portfolio-site.md

 Here we are in mid 2023 (1st of July to be exact) and I have finally mustered up the energy to try this again.
 This time a bit differently...

-I had a few goals in mind when going about this, but it does take a lot of time and there are many things I want to do with my week off (including non-project related activities like simply playing [Final Fantasy XVI](https://na.finalfantasyxvi.com/) or [Diablo 4](https://diablo4.blizzard.com/en-us/) :upside_down_face:).
+I had a few goals in mind when going about this, but it does take a lot of time and there are many things I want to do with my week off (including non-project related activities like simply playing [Final Fantasy XVI](https://na.finalfantasyxvi.com/) or [Diablo 4](https://diablo4.blizzard.com/en-us/) 🙃).

 Here were my main requirements: